-Average monthly revenue per unit
+Average monthly mobile revenue per unit

-The Corporation uses ARPU, an industry metric, as a key performance indicator.
-This indicator is used to measure monthly revenues per average RGU.
-ARPU is not a measurement that is consistent with IFRS and the Corporation's definition and calculation of ARPU may not be the same as identically titled measurements reported by other companies.
+The Corporation uses mobile ARPU, an industry metric, as a key performance indicator.
+This indicator is calculated by dividing mobile telephony revenues by the average number of mobile RGUs during the applicable period, and then dividing the resulting amount by the number of months in the applicable period.
+Mobile ARPU is not a measurement that is consistent with IFRS and the Corporation's definition and calculation of mobile ARPU may not be the same as identically titled measurements reported by other companies.